BioPsyk/cleansumstats/assets/meta_data_readMe_v3.txt

 # example:

 study_PhenoMod=
-# Standard IBP phenotype modifier codes that are used to identify different versions of the same phenotype/PMID combination.
+# Standard IBP phenotype modifier codes that are used to identify different versions of the same
+# phenotype/PMID combination.
+This will always be in contrast to some "base stats" that have the
+# same PMID and PhenoCode.
+It might be more common with non-public stats or collaborations.
 # This is relevant when, for example, sum stats are recomputed excluding iPSYCH, in males only, or with/without specific
 # covariates.
 # Code must be in the in-house ontology.